 We cover everything you need to know about HSA’s under the ACA below.

-First, let’s take a look at pairing Health Savings Accounts (HSAs) with High Deductible Health Plans (HDHPs) for 2021 and 2022 to cover everything you might need to know in the here and now.
+First, let’s take a look at pairing Health Savings Accounts (HSAs) with High Deductible Health Plans (HDHPs) to cover everything you might need to know in the here and now.

 FACT: You need to file Form 8889, Health Savings Account (HSA) with your taxes if you are going to fund your HSA.